 OCR services are used for the following purposes:

-- At data labeling time, when importing documents into Data Manager.
-The services available for this step are UiPath Document OCR (free in cloud or on-premises), Google Cloud OCR (cloud only), Microsoft Read OCR (cloud or on-premises), and Omnipage (on-premises only).
+- At data labeling time, when importing documents into Document Manager.
+The engines available for this step are UiPath Document OCR, Google Cloud Vision OCR, and Microsoft Read OCR.

 - At run time when calling models from RPA workflows.
-The services available for this step are all the OCR engines integrated with the UiPath RPA platform including the above, plus Abbyy Finereader, Microsoft OCR (legacy), Microsoft Project Oxford OCR, and Tesseract.
+The engines available for this step are all the engines integrated with the UiPath RPA platform including the above, plus Abbyy Finereader, Microsoft OCR (legacy), Microsoft Project Oxford OCR, and Tesseract.

 In production, we recommend calling the OCR using the Digitize Document activity in your workflow and passing the Document Object Model as input to the activity calling the ML model.
 For this purpose, you need to use the Machine Learning Extractor activity (Official feed).